apostrophecms/apostrophe-documentation/docs/core-concepts/apostrophe-search/search.md

----
-title: How do I enable site-wide full text search?
+# How do I enable site-wide full text search?
-layout: tutorial
----

 Apostrophe has full-text search capabilities built in.
 You just need to enable the `apostrophe-search` module, and create a "parked page" with the type `apostrophe-search` so that there is a place to display search results.